kobotoolbox/kpi/kobo/apps/long_running_migrations/README.md

 def task():
     for foo in Foo.objects.filter(is_barred=False):  # Checks actually needs to run still with transaction.atomic():  # Atomic!
-            foo.make_it_bar()  # Perhap this does multiple things that could succeed or fail
+            foo.make_it_bar()  # Perhaps this does multiple things that could succeed or fail
 ```

-Notice that if the task is interrupted, it will simply continue in the next run.
+* Notice that if the task is interrupted, it will simply continue in the next run.

-Because tasks are slow, your code should run regardless of when the data migration takes place.
+* Because tasks are slow, your code should run regardless of when the data migration takes place.

-Timestamp the task to help a future developer know when it can be safely deleted.
+* Add a timestamp to your migration definition to help future developers identify when it can be safely removed (if needed).